Payroll Management Payroll Management

 Define policies for carrying forward unused leave, any maximum limits, and handling lapses.

 For specific leaves like Sick Leave and Maternity Leave, ensure all required documentation is collected and maintained by HR.
-These decisions should align with the organisation’s unique needs and culture, providing a structured yet flexible leave policy.
+These decisions should align with the organisation’s unique needs and culture, providing a structured yet flexible leave policy for employees.

 Rules For Granting Leaves